Get a quote and call our team on

 Wax Finishes

-Wax finishes serve multiple purposes for oak doors:
+Wax finishes serve multiple purposes for oak wood doors:

 • They act as a protective barrier against moisture, preventing warping.